 There’s nothing worse than seeing a band live that lacks charisma, intensity and crowd interaction.
 One of the biggest things that the Foo Fighters are so renowned for is their ability to work a crowd – putting on a show that goes above and beyond.
 Grohl and the rest of the band do not hold back when they’re playing live.
 In fact, the five-piece are so energetic and personal – they make a sold out stadium feel like an intimate evening with your mates.

-Grohl’s magnetism and love for rock n’ roll, and the band’s enthusiasm as a whole is fierce, deep and inducing.
+Grohl’s magnetism and love for rock n’ roll, and the band’s enthusiasm as a whole are fierce, deep and inducing.
 They work together like whiskey on the rocks, leaving a taste in the back of your throat that’s bitterly beautiful.
 It’s not just their diversity as a band though that guarantees a rock performance to remember, but each band member’s connection and conversation with the crowd is one that becomes truly personal.

 6. They are Consistent, Complete and Cool